-4.2 Collaboration with MSF OCB Association in Pakistan
+4.2 Collaboration with MSF OCB's members in the South Asia Association, based in Pakistan

 In addition, MSF Sweden has worked on the ambition to support and strengthen association(s) closer to the projects.
-Therefore, MSF Sweden has entered a collaboration with MSF OCB Association in Pakistan and agreed to the following:
+Therefore, MSF Sweden has entered a collaboration with MSF OCB' members in the South Asia Association based in Pakistan and agreed to the following:

-- Through consultation with the OCB association in Pakistan, and ahead of the IGA, MSF Sweden will help to connect the MSF Pakistan association to the international movement's discussions and decisions. - Through the pre IGA discussion the IGA representatives of MSF Sweden will help to bring the voice of the OCB association in Pakistan to the IGA. - The IGA representatives of MSF Sweden will take into consideration the opinion of the association in Pakistan when voting at the IGA.
+- Through consultation with the OCB's members in the South Asia Association that are based in Pakistan, and ahead of the IGA, MSF Sweden will help to connect the members in Pakistan to the international movement's discussions and decisions. - Through the pre IGA discussion the IGA representatives of MSF Sweden will help to bring the